 Not only does the poultry get cooked to perfection but the drippings get captured in the lower basket to pour out easily.
 You could almost make this if you bought a rotisserie at the store too.
 I would say you might get 1/2-3/4 cup in the bag and need to supplement from a container but no worries.

 You’ll want a saucepan for this, or a pan with a large lip so it can boil and bubble away with the milk and broth without flowing over.
-Alternatively you could make Instant Pot gravy in that pot too.
+Alternatively you could make this in an Instant Pot too.
 In order to make it creamy we are going with milk.
 Use whole for best results, fat free won’t get it right as it’s quite thin as you know.

 The most important thing to remember when making this is to not let the flour clump up.
 The best way to do this is whisk, whisk, whisk without stopping.
 Once it is nice and smooth, pour in your liquids to thin that out.
 Keep scraping and whisking from the bottom of the pan to get all that is stuck on browned bits off and into the mix.